-184. According to the foreseeability test not all the consequences which are in general foreseeable and in abstracto possible are considered as proximately caused; rather only those consequences which are likely to ensue from the wrongful conduct are considered as falling under the ambit of reparation.
-This restriction of the obligation to reparation is also confirmed by the well-known dictum of the Permanent Court of International Justice in the Chorzòw Factory case which the Stockholm Tribunal refers to.215 In that case the Permanent Court held that reparation is only due to the extent it re-establishes "the situation which would, in all probability, have existed if [the wrongful] act had not been committed".216
+283. According to the foreseeability test not all consequences that are possible in in abstracto are considered as proximately caused; rather only those consequences which are likely to ensue from the wrongful conduct are considered as falling under the ambit of reparation.
+This restriction of the obligation to reparation is also confirmed by the well-known dictum of the Permanent Court of International Justice in the Chorzòw Factory case which the Stockholm Tribunal refers to.315 In that case the Permanent Court held that reparation is due only to the extent that it re-establishes "the situation which would, in all probability, have existed if [the wrongful] act had not been committed".316

-185. Applied to the present case, the principle of foreseeability might well lead to the result that the injurious consequences inflicted upon Applicant were conceivable as a theoretical possibility.
+284. Applied to the present case, the principle of foreseeability might well lead to the result that the injurious consequences inflicted upon Applicant were conceivable as a theoretical possibility.
 However, it cannot be argued that this conduct would in all probability and likelihood lead to the damage allegedly suffered by Applicant.
 Since the ultimate decision to terminate the Service Agreement lay with CET 21 and Dr. Železný, the Media Council could reasonably and validly expect that Applicant would not suffer any damage at all.